 Saturday to Monday noon to 4 there will be live music and dance troupes in Molesworth St and surrounding areas in what we call Shanty Street.
 In fact in 2019, these generic title covered performances in Molesworth St, Foundry Court and two new venues, Cafe Vittorios and The Salttbox.

 And each morning we run a selection of music and dance workshops.

 In 2019, we programmed over 170 hours worth of music, dance and workshops across all our activities.
 That’s just over the length of a week, squeezed into this perfect long bank holiday weekend in the lovely town of Wadebridge!

 The festival is run by a team of around 12 volunteers and has always been run on a voluntary basis.
 We have been incorporated as a Community Interest Company since 2015 (Company Number 09516248).

 We rely on the support of many local people, organisations and businesses, and budget to make a small surplus each year to ensure the longevity of the festival, to continue its contribution to the North Cornwall economy, and most importantly. to provide a place in Cornwall for people to enjoy great folk music of all kinds, to support the careers of musicians, and as a platform for aspiring performers and local and regional talent.

 We also think we put on a very good festival!
-We’re gutted that we’ve had to postpone the festival in 2020 due to the Covid-19 pandemic, but so look forward to meeting you all!
+We’re gutted that we’ve had to postpone the festival in 2020 due to the Covid-19 pandemic, but so look forward to meeting you all in 2020!